10-Day Traditional Ceremony & Shipibo Cultural Immersion Retreat

 Bicycles For Rent icon Bicycles For Rent

 We are a traditional, family-owned plant medicine education center, meaning that we are not a luxury retreat space.
-If you are looking for something truly authentic, yet comfortable with all of the necessities, we may be the right fit.
-Jakon Rate and our family live on 65 acres of gorgeous land, where you will find our beautiful maloka (ceremony space), kitchen and dining space, walking trails, and 12 private tambos for our retreat participants and students.
+Jakon Rate and our family live on 65 acres of gorgeous land, where you will find our beautiful maloka (ceremony space), kitchen and dining space, walking trails, our family's home, and 16 private tambos for our retreat participants and staff.
+If you are looking for something truly authentic, cozy, comfortable, with all of the necessities, we may just be the right fit!

 Meals